kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 ========================

 .. index::
-	pair: references and readings; Projection to latent structures (PLS)
+	pair: references and readings; projection to latent structures
+	see: PLS; projection to latent structures
+	see: partial least squares; projection to latent structures

 These readings cover a variety of topics in the area of latent variable methods: